Understanding Thanatophobia: The Fear Of Death

 Diagnosing and treating thanatophobia

-If you suspect you may have thanatophobia, it’s vital to seek help from a professional.
+The inability to assess anxiety about death may impact your mental health and could lead to increased emotional distress.
+If you suspect you may have death anxiety, consider seeking help from a mental health professional.
 If you choose to speak to your general practitioner first, they may wish to run some lab tests to determine if your symptoms are caused, or partially caused, by a physiological issue.
 Once they’ve interviewed you about the symptoms and received the results of your tests, they may refer you to a mental health professional for treatment.

 From there, your therapist will discuss with you the history of your symptoms as well as thoughts, feelings, behaviors, and other pertinent information you’d like to share.
 They’ll then cross-reference the information with the diagnostic guidelines in the DSM-V to develop a treatment plan.
 Like other phobias, your therapist will likely diagnose your thanatophobia as concurrent with an anxiety disorder and treat it as such.